mlanser/f451-sensehat/README.md

 myData = SenseData(defVal, maxlen)

-# Assuming we have instatntiated the SenseHat object as 'mySense' we
+# Assuming we have instantiated the SenseHat object as 'mySense' we
 # can then read and store sensor data right into the data queues
 myData.temperature.data.append(mySense.get_temperature())
 myData.pressure.data.append(mySense.get_pressure())